opensearch-project/opensearch-build/src/build_workflow/README.md

 ```

 The [Jenkins workflows](../../jenkins) in this repository can use this mechanism to avoid rebuilding all of OpenSearch and OpenSearch Dashboards unnecessarily.

+### Incremental Build

+This functionality augments the existing build process by introducing the `--incremental` binary parameter.

+Sample command: `./build.sh manifests/2.12.0/opensearch-2.12.0.yml --incremental`.

+The build workflow will examine the build manifest from the previous build using path `{distribution}/builds/opensearch/manifest.yml` when this command is executed.
+The build workflow will be executed in accordance with the comparison between the commits for each component in the preceding build manifest and the current input manifest.
+It will contain every modified component, and every component that relies on these revised components based on the `depends_on` entry in the input manifest.

+Once build is finished, new built artifacts will override the previous artifacts and a new build manifest will be generated using the previous build manifest as a reference, ensuring that all non-modified components remain unchanged.